Hani625/Sentiment-Analysis-Chat-App/readme.md

 Simple example to experiment with Next.js, Pusher, and Sentiment libraries.

 You will need a Pusher application to run app.
-Free account and app can be set up quickly at [Pusher Dashboard]
+Free account and app can be set up quickly at [Pusher Dashboard].

+Create a .env file following format of sample.env, and insert your Pusher credentials.

 ```
 # download / clone repo